safepay/sensor.fronius/README.md

 # Fronius Inverter Sensor for Home Assistant

+The soon-to-be-default HA Fronius component returns a single sensor that you then have to write template code to extract individual values.
+This is too messy for my liking.

+Therefore this Fronius sensor creates up to nine individual sensors in HA and converts Wh to kWh for easy display or use in automations.

-Returns "Common Inverter Data" from Fronius inverters.
+It works by reading "Common Inverter Data" from Fronius inverters.

 The Default URL called is http://ip_address/GetInverterRealtimeData.cgi?Scope=Device&DeviceId=1&DataCollection=CommonInverterData